 Don’t even pretend like you don’t know what an Animorph is.

 What were they thinking?

 Dell has released photos of their first ever mini laptop, meant to be a low-cost alternative for developing countries.
-The third world is always getting all the cool gadgets!
-This one should also be available here in June, starting at $399 (according to speculation).

 Read More ›